braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon2.png %})](https://learning.braze.com/custom-events-and-attributes){: style="float:right;width:120px;border:0;" class="noimgborder"}Custom events

+> This article describes custom events and properties, segmentation, their usage, Canvas entry properties, where to view relevant analytics, and more.
+To learn more about events in Braze, refer to [Events]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/events).

+## Overview

-> Custom events are actions taken by, or updates about, your users.
+Custom events are actions taken by, or updates about, your users.
 They're best suited for tracking high-value user interactions within your application.
 Logging a custom event can trigger any number and type of follow-up campaigns, and enables the listed segmentation filters on the recency and frequency of that event.

-## Use cases
+### Use cases

 Some common custom event use cases include:
 - Trigger a campaign or Canvas based on a custom event using [action-based delivery]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery/).